MicrosoftDocs/Viva/Viva/insights/advanced/analyst/partner-integration.md

 **Q2.
 Does the analytics data received from Viva Insights include all users in the customer’s tenant?**

 A2.
 Analytics data is only calculated for users who are assigned a Viva Insights license.
-Unlicensed users are not included in the data.
+Unlicensed users aren't included in the data.

 **Q3.
 How frequently is analytics data calculated?**